 Are Fallen Trees Covered By My Homeowners Policy?

-If a tree falls on your property, your insurance will probably cover repairs to your home or other structures like fences.
+If a tree falls on your or your neighbor’s property, your insurance will probably cover repairs to your home or other structures like fences.
 The cost of removing the tree may fall safely within policy limits as well, but few plans help you actually replace trees in your yard.

 Again, you’ll see that cause of damage is important here as far as getting your benefits.
 In the case of fallen trees, rot and infestation could have been prevented and makes the tree exempt from coverage.
 If your neighbor’s tree falls onto your property and causes damage to a structure, your insurance can help you cover costs.